rashirawalui22/e-commerce-follow-along/frontend/README.md

-### Milestone 22: Store Address in User Profile
+### Milestone 23: Select Address Page & Order Schema

-In this milestone, we have implemented a backend endpoint that allows users to store their address inside their profile in the database.
-This feature enhances user personalization and enables future location-based functionalities.
+In this milestone, we have implemented the "Select Address" page in the frontend and written the product schema for orders in the backend.
+This enhances the user experience by allowing users to choose a delivery address before placing an order.

 #### Key Tasks:
+- Add a "Place Order" button inside the cart page.
+- Implement a "Select Address" page displaying all saved addresses.
-- Create a backend endpoint to store user addresses.
+- Create a backend endpoint to fetch user addresses.
-- Understand how to update an array field in the user collection.
-- Handle data received from the frontend address form.
+- Design a Mongoose schema to store order details.